Telephoning The Surgery

-Please see a member of the reception team make an appointment with one of our
+Please see a member of the reception team to check if you are eligible and to make an appointment with one of our practice nurses.

 This year we will be offering drop in sessions to attend the surgery for the jab, invitations to these sessions are being sent via letter

 Read the latest issue of the Hollyns Health & Wellbeing Newsletter: Issue 3 September 2017

 is a free telephone service introduced nationally to make it easier for people to access local health and social care services when they have an urgent need.
 In Yorkshire and the Humber, this service will be provided by Yorkshire Ambulance Service (YAS) NHS Trust.
 It will supersede the NHS Direct telephone service (0845 46 47), and will provide a general number for people to call when their need is urgent but not considered life-threatening (999).